-The communication reference describes the type and version of a station in communication by PROFIBUS.
+The communication reference describes the type and version of a station in communication by PROFIBLIS nication by PROFIBUS.

 Communication branch

 A communications branch corresponds to the configuration of 1 to n users which communicate by means of a common bus.